|

 How many days are needed in Cancun?

-I’ve found that a Cancun itinerary of 5 days hits the sweet spot—enough time to experience both the authentic side of downtown Cancun and the resort atmosphere of its famous Hotel Zone, while also fitting in a day trip to see one of Mexico’s highlights.
+I’ve found that five days hits the sweet spot.
+It’s enough time to experience both downtown Cancun and the Hotel Zone, plus fitting in a day trip with space for downtime.

 5 Day Cancun Itinerary